Learn more at the entry requirements page.

 With its modular format and open learning facilities the programme can be studied to Postgraduate Certificate, Postgraduate Diploma or Masters levels within the University.
 You can also study with other institutions by using the Credit Accumulation and Transfer Scheme (CATS).

-With the understanding this programme will give you, you'll be able to put public health principles into effect in a variety of settings including research, practice and the interface of applied research.
+The MPH provides a solid foundation for public health research and practice in a variety of public, NGO, and international settings.
+With the knowledge and skills this programme will give you, you'll be able to put public health principles into effect in a variety of settings including research, practice, policy and at the interface of applied research.

 - NHS Specialist Registrars in public health, working towards Certificate of Completion of Specialist training.

-Our students can opt to study full-time over one year or integrate the programme with their jobs and CPD, by studying part-time for two to six years.
+Our students can opt to study full-time over one year or part time over 2-6 years and integrate the programme with their jobs and CPD.

 Organised into three semesters per year, the programme starts in September.
 You'll need to attend two days per week (Wednesday, Thursday) for full-time or one day per week (Year One – Wednesday, Year Two – Thursday) for part-time.